AGr2020Xman/Code-Quiz/README.md

-# 04 Web APIs: Code Quiz
+# Code Quiz

-As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
-Build a timed code quiz with multiple-choice questions.
+As I proceed further in into my career as a web developer, I will probably be asked to complete a coding assessment.
+This project addresses this with a combination of multiple-choice questions and interactive challenges.
+I've built a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

+## Contents

+- index.html, script.js, style.css, Assets (images and originally provided demo)

 ## User Story